GiovineItalia/Gadfly.jl/doc/geom_ribbon.md

 order: 1014
 ...

-Draw a ribbon bounded above and below by `ymin` and `ymin`, respectively.
+Draw a ribbon bounded above and below by `ymin` and `ymax`, respectively.

 # Aesthetics